-The 2013 RAA introduced contractual obligations for registrars to validate and verify WHOIS data upon registration.
+The 2013 RAA introduced contractual obligations for registrars to validate and verify WHOIS data upon registration, domain transfer, or information change of registrants within 15 days..

 ICANN is in the midst of developing a WHOIS Accuracy Reporting System (referred to as the ARS), proactively identify potentially inaccurate gTLD registration data; explore using automated tools, and forward potentially inaccurate records to gTLD registrars for action.